maxpou/maxpou.fr/content/posts/2019/2019-10-14-git-under-the-hood/index.md

 ![git explained](./git-explained.png)

 Until a year ago.
 I was tired of using it without knowing how it works under the hood.
-I finally grab the bull by the horns and started to learn it.
-I read [Pro Git](https://git-scm.com/book/en/v2) and make tons of experimentations.
+I finally grabbed the bull by the horns and started to learn it.
+I read [Pro Git](https://git-scm.com/book/en/v2) and make tons of experiments.
 I've found out that it's not as complicated as it looks like!

 So, If you: